openscope/openscope/documentation/airport-file-standards.md

 ## Standard Requirements
 ### Terrain GeoJSON File
 Even if it is empty, a terrain file must be included as part of the pull request.
-We ask that the qGIS files used in the generation of the terrain GeoJSON file also be uploaded to the [openscope/other-files](https://github.com/openscope/other-files) repository.
+We ask that the [qGIS](http://www.qgis.org/en/site/) files used in the generation of the terrain GeoJSON file also be uploaded to the [openscope/other-files](https://github.com/openscope/other-files) repository.
 This way, if an airspace boundary is changed, we can regenerate the terrain file in far less time.
 This takes a long time to generate, and is quite a pain, but there are people on slack who would be happy to do it for you.
+See [this demo video](https://youtu.be/tWky-8QWFWo) for the only way we've currently figured out to generate terrain.
+If you happen to know anybody who is handy with GIS software, we could sure use some help figuring out how to improve this process, because it is _definitely_ not the way the "pros" would do it.

 ### Polygonal Airspace Boundary
 An airspace boundary must be defined with GPS coordinates.
 Previously, we allowed just a "airspace center" and "airspace radius", but now there must be a defined edge to the airspace.